OCamlverse/ocamlverse.github.io/content/future_ocaml.md

 Currently, OCaml has a global runtime lock, with support for green threads (concurrency) via `lwt` and `Async`.
-The plan is to allow OCaml to run in parallel (which are termed `domains`), while also allowing for native green thread support.
+The plan is to allow OCaml to run in parallel (which are termed `domains`), while also allowing for native green thread support via algebraic effects.

 See [this post](https://discuss.ocaml.org/t/ocaml-multicore-report-on-a-june-2018-development-meeting-in-paris/2202),
 the [multicore ocaml github repo](https://github.com/ocamllabs/ocaml-multicore), and its associated [wiki](https://github.com/ocamllabs/ocaml-multicore/wiki).

+A great explanation of algebraic effects can be found [here](https://github.com/ocamllabs/ocaml-effects-tutorial).

 ### Typed Algebraic Effects